E3-JSI/co2-emissions-prediction/README.md

 ### Acknowledgements

-[StreamStoryPyClient](https://github.com/E3-JSI/StreamStoryPyClient) is developed by the [Department for Artificial Intelligence](http://ailab.ijs.si/) at the [Jozef Stefan Institute](http://www.ijs.si/), and other contributors.
+[CO2 Emissions Monitoring API](https://github.com/E3-JSI/co2-emissions-prediction) is developed by the [Department for Artificial Intelligence](http://ailab.ijs.si/) at the [Jozef Stefan Institute](http://www.ijs.si/), and other contributors.